 The PICARD microsatellite mission will provide 3 to 4 years simultaneous measurements of the solar diameter, differential rotation and solar constant to investigate the nature of their relations and variabilities.
 The major instrument, SODISM, is a whole Sun imaging telescope of Ø110 mm which will deliver an absolute measure (better than 4 mas) of the solar diameter and solar shape.
 Now in Phase B, PICARD is expected to be launched by 2005.
-We recall the scientific goals linked to the diameter measurement with interest for Earth Climate, Space Weather and Helioseismology, present the instrument optical concept and design, and give a brief overview of the program aspects.
+We recall the scientific goals linked to the diameter measurement with emphasis on the Helioseismology g-mode interest, present the instrument optical concept and present design, and give a brief overview of the program aspects.

-1. INTRODUCTION
+INTRODUCTION

-SODISM was first proposed in 1997 for the Space Station program before being accepted in 1998 as one of the two first CNES microsatellite missions.
+SODISM/PICARD was first proposed in 1997 for the Space Station program before being accepted in 1998 as one of the two first CNES microsatellite missions.
+It covers two themes: solar influence on Earth climate and the internal structure of the Sun.